 Environmental and Urban Security Risks, New Chapter on Climate Change Impact by NSA Professor James RussellNSA Professor James Russell has just contributed a chapter titled “Environmental and Urban Security Risks: The Looming Symbiotic Crises of the Mediterranean Rim Cities” to Eckart Woertz’s new Read More...

-NSA Professor Hafez Co-Authors a New Article: Fratricide in Rebel Movements
+NSA Professor Hafez Co-Authors Two New Articles on the Syrian Rebel Movement

-January 22, 2019NSA Professor Mohammed Hafez co-authors a new article in the Journal of Peace Research.
+January 18, 2019NSA Professor Mohammed Hafez co-authors two new articles on Syrian rebels.
 Read More

 Stanford Publishes Book by Former NSA Student